E339-art/teacher-agent/README.md

-# Weather Agent Template
+# Teacher Agent Template

-This is a template project that demonstrates how to create a weather agent using the Mastra framework.
-The agent can provide weather information and forecasts based on user queries.
+This is a template project that demonstrates how to create a teacher agent using the Mastra framework.
+The agent can provide thousands of lessons to users.

 ## Overview